FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeclass.md

 ## Description

-Indicates whether the row represents a correction to one or more *charges* already invoiced in previous billing periods.
+Indicates whether the row represents a correction to one or more *charges* that have been invoiced in previous billing periods.

 ## Content Constraints